SDredz/-Beta-0.0.1.5-Stay-Alert-mobile-app-Remake-/README.md

-# stay_alert_remake_2
+# stay_alert_remake_0.0.1.5

-A Flutter remake of the Jamaican Stay Alert App
+A remake of the Jamaican Stay Alert App

 ## Getting Started